• Skip to primary navigation

 The pie shell

 Step 1.
-A 9" pie shell is needed for the filling.
-You can make your own dough using the One Hot Oven recipe for Flaky Pie Dough, it's easy and delicious.
-Not into making pie dough, you can use a 9" store-bought crust and this dessert will be just as delicious.
+A 9″ unbaked pie crust is needed for the filling.
+You can make your dough using my Flaky Crust Recipe; it’s easy and delicious.
+Not into making pie dough, you can use a 9″ store-bought crust, and this dessert will be just as delicious.

 The lemon filling